-Students not covered by a Canadian provincial health insurance plan (i.e. those who are not Canadian citizens) are required to purchase a health insurance policy through the College.
+International students not covered by a Canadian provincial health insurance plan are required to purchase a health insurance policy through the College.
 Once admitted, the student will be registered for coverage effective their date of arrival in Canada.
 The charge will be included on each student's account.
 Other insurance policies from home countries will not be accepted.
 International students who bring their immediate families to Canada must ensure they have appropriate health coverage.

+Full-time Canadian students are automatically enrolled in the Gallivan Health/Dental Insurance Plan.
+For more information see www.gallivan.ca.
 Students who participate in varsity athletics are covered by a "sport" insurance policy.
 Details can be obtained through the Athletic Department.